FlamingosProject/git-progress-display/README.md

     02-elaborating/
     03-improving/

-Each of these numbered directories corresponds to a git submodule pointing at a branch of the same name upstream:
+Each of these numbered viewpoint directories corresponds to a git submodule pointing at a branch of the same name
-`03-improving` would be a Git submodule containing the work-in-progress code at that branch.
+upstream: `03-improving` would be a Git submodule containing the work-in-progress code at that branch.
 For example, here's what that subdirectory might contain.
 (This README is for the work-in-progress code, and disjoint from the